wazo-pbx/xivo-blog/content/articles/sprint-review-1704.md

 New features in this sprint
 ---------------------------

-**CSV import of a phonebook**: The CSV import has been removed from the web interface when we allowed many phonebooks to be available on the same Wazo.
-Many administrators have reported that they used that feature for there end users.
+**CSV import of a phonebook**: The CSV import had been removed from the web interface when we allowed many phonebooks to be available on the same Wazo.
+Many administrators have reported that they used that feature for their end users.
 You told us and we heard you.
 The CSV import is back.

 Technical features
 ------------------